Aveiro, Portugal: Kingdom of Portugal

 Between the 16th and 17th centuries, the river's instability at the mouth (between the Ria and open ocean) resulted in the closure of the canal, impeding the use of the port of Aveiro, and creating stagnation in the waters of the lagoon.
 This blow to the economy created a social and economic crisis, and resulted in the decrease in the population and emigration.
 It was at this time that the Church of the Miserícordia was constructed, during the Philippine Dynastic union.

 In 1759, King José I elevated the town to the status of city, a few months after condemning the Duke of Aveiro (a title established in 1547 by João III), José Mascarenhas, to death.
-As a result, Aveiro became known as Nova Bragança: it was later abandoned much later, and returned to Aveiro.
+As a result, Aveiro became known as Nova Bragança; this was abandoned later and returned to Aveiro.
 In 1774, by request of King José, Pope Clement XIV instituted the Diocese of Aveiro.

 In the 19th century, the Aveirense were active during the Liberal Wars, and it was José Estêvão Coelho de Magalhães, a parliamentary member who was determinant in resolving the problem of access along the Ria.
 He also helped with the development of transport, especially the railway line between Lisbon and Porto.
 It was the opening of the artificial canals, completed in 1808, that allowed Aveiro to expand economically, marking the beginning in the town's growth.

 The municipality was elevated to the status of town, centered on its principal church, consecrated to the Archangel Michael, today the location of the Praça da República (having been demolished in 1835).